LeusExMachina/Statistics-blog/homework4/researches4.md

 - $P(X) = 1$ - **Unitarity**
 - $P(\{H\} \cup \{T\}) = P(\{H\}) + P(\{T\})$ - **Additivity**.

-This probability measure is very simple, and gives the same probability to both the outcomes of the toss.
+This probability measure is very simple, and assigns the same probability to both the outcomes of the toss.
 Neverthless, another possible probability measure $P$ is the following:

 $$P(\emptyset) = 0$$